tiptoppress/category-posts-widget/README.md

 = Template, placeholder and post detail =
 Here You can control the [Post Detail parts](http://tiptoppress.com/category-posts-widget/documentation-4-8/#Post_details), which appears as part of the post item.
 All post detail will placed as placeholder.
 The text in the Template area can be a post details placeholder, plain text, HTML or HTML for SVG font-icons.

+<a href="http://tiptoppress.com/template-arrange-post-details/">How it works? and examples.</a>

+For more layout options please try our premium widget: [Term and Category based Posts Widget](http://tiptoppress.com/term-and-category-based-posts-widget/).

 = Use SVG font-icons =
 For SVG font-icon HTML we recommend the [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/), which are included as default and can be used without any icon-font including.

 = How Category Posts Widget work with SiteOrigin Page Builder = Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.
 We also create a YouTube video: [How Category Posts Widget work with SiteOrigin Page Builder](http://tiptoppress.com/how-category-posts-widget-work-with-siteorigin-page-builder/)

-= Thumb and Title not able to float left =
-Check the option in the Thumbnails panels > "Show thumbnails above text".
-Then add this custom CSS:

-.cat-post-thumbnail {
-	float: left !important;
-}

-If you use wordpress 4.7 or higher you can [add this custom CSS with the customizer](http://kometschuh.de/Easily-adding-custom-CSS-using-the-WordPress-Theme-customizer.html/?utm_source=wordpress_org&utm_campaign=faq_cpw&utm_medium=web)

-For more layout options please try our premium widget: [Term and Category based Posts Widget](http://tiptoppress.com/term-and-category-based-posts-widget/?utm_source=wordpress_org&utm_campaign=faq_cpw&utm_medium=web).

 = The font-size is different from that of other widgets or Theme elements? = Please use the option: "Disable widget CSS".